ttappr/suffix-array/readme.md

 The functions in this crate are designed to allow the index type to be specified.
-If the target string is less than 65,536 characters, an index type of `u16` will use 1/4 the memory as five arrays that have `usize` elements for sorting.
+If the target string is less than 65,536 characters, an index type of `u16` will use 1/4 the memory as five internal arrays that have `usize` elements for sorting.
 Some experimentation needs to be done to find the exact length a `u16` index can hande, but it is close to 65,536.
 It's safe to assume 1K less can be safely handled.

 The caller will have to ensure that the internal array type is large enough to